slowernews/wisdom-tldr/chapters/introduction.md

 > *"In order to live free and happily, you must sacrifice boredom.
 It is not always an easy sacrifice."
 -- Richard Bach*

 No matter where you are in your life, you have the power to change everything in an instant.
-Most won't.
+Most won’t.
 There is no coming to consciousness without pain.
 To be real you need to be vulnerable and we do anything to avoid facing our own soul.

 > *"Action expresses priorities."
 -- Mahatma Ghandi*